volume-em/bootstrap2.5d/README.md

 ### Load datasets

-Next, move training image and labelmap volumes into the data/train/images and data/train/masks directories, respectively.
+Next, move training image and labelmap volumes into the ```data/train/images/``` and ```data/train/masks/``` directories, respectively.
 Note that the image and labelmap volume files must have exactly the same names and must have 8-bit unsigned voxels.
-Lastly, move a target image volume for segmentation into the data/target/images directory.
-Multiple volumes can be in each directory, training/inference will be applied to each as a group.
+Lastly, move a target image volume for segmentation into the ```data/target/images/``` directory.
+Multiple volumes can be in each directory, training and inference will be applied to each as a group.
 See [here](https://simpleitk.readthedocs.io/en/master/IO.html) for a list of supported file formats.

 The directory structure will look something like this:
 ```